The Planted Pantry » Recipes » Crispy Polenta Fries

 • Prep options – Polenta can be prepared using many easy methods from microwave to air-fryer.

-• Easy to stock – Just about every grocery store carries polenta in a pre-made, shelf-stable version, making it a great option to keep stocked in your plant-based pantry.
+• Easy to stock – Most grocery stores carry polenta in a pre-made, shelf-stable version, making it a great option to keep stocked in your plant-based pantry.

-• Simple yet filling – This recipe is hearty enough to be a main dish, but it also shines as a side or appetizer.
+• Simple yet filling – This easy recipe is hearty enough to be a main dish, but it also shines as a side or quick appetizer.

 ingredients to make crispy polenta fries